cornelgit/React-Anime-Video-Player/README.md

 ## Overview

-Anime Video Player is a web application designed to stream anime videos efficiently.
-The application features a user-friendly interface and leverages modern web technologies to provide a seamless viewing experience.
+Anime Video Player is a web application designed to stream certain Yu-gi-oh Zexal anime episode videos from specific arcs efficiently.
+The application features a user-friendly interface with a video player that supports subtitles (episodes are originally in Japanese) and leverages modern web technologies to provide a seamless viewing experience.

 ## Architecture